1 researcher & designer, 1 teacher

 Computer science card game

-Since I’ve come to Chile, I’ve been asked to teach a number of introductory Scratch workshops.
+Since I’ve come to Chile, I’ve taught a number of introductory Scratch workshops.
 And in all of them, I’ve taught students to build the same, simple video game.
 It works.
 It’s fun.
 The students build a game in which the user is a fish, trying to escape from a shark.

 Although Chilean public schools are relatively well-equipped—almost all have computer labs—I was interested in designing an activity for even lower resource communities.
 I formulated my design challenge: create an unplugged (no computers needed) activity that gets students writing their first lines of code.